Hard Drive Data Recovery

 Step One – Achieve Access

 The first step is to gain access to the firmware.
+This is harder than it sounds.
 Hard drive manufacturers don’t publish their internal specification for how to access the firmware.
 They are constantly changing and working to secure their operating system from the public.
 Some manufacturers work very hard to limit access, especially when a drive is marketed as secure, because hard drive firmware can sometimes contain things like BIOS passwords.

 It can be difficult to access this protected area of the disk on a healthy drive, let alone a broken one.
 Our engineers must trick the drive into “thinking” it is in the factory and interrupting the standard boot process.